 The AADE Board of Directors has developed a framework and set of strategies to help us achieve this vision:

-Serve as the Hub of the Care Team: Understanding that our value is in offering care that is holistic and seamless, it’s critical that we integrate the clinical and self-management aspects of care.
+Drive Integration: Understanding that our value is in offering care that is holistic and seamless, it’s critical that we integrate the clinical and self-management aspects of care.
+Learn how Kellie Rodriguez with Parkland Health & Hospital Center in Dallas has implemented it within her workplace

 Focus on Behavioral Health: Supporting the emotional well-being of the whole person with diabetes must be a foundational element of the care we provide.